eXpServer/expserver.github.io/docs/roadmap/phase-2/stage-14.md

           break;

         case RL_PATH:
-          /*on ' ' - path ends, assign end of path,pathname, next state is RL_VERSION_START*/
+          /*on ' ' - path ends, assign end of path,pathname,uri next state is RL_VERSION_START*/
           /*on '?'or'&'or'='or'#' - assign end of pathname, next state is RL_PATHNAME*/ /*on CR or LF, fails*/
           break;